 A few years ago one of my dearest friends moved to Lanzarote.
 As nice as Sardinia is, he wanted to be able to enjoy the sea, the sun and the good weather all year long.
 He’s also an avid surfer and wanted to live somewhere the waves are consistently good.
 I’ve not seen him much since he’s moved there: I travel around so much that when he’s in Sardinia, I am somewhere else.

 He insists that with all the traveling I do, there really is no excuse for me not to have visited him in Lanzarote yet.
 It’s true, he has a point.
-So I’ve decided that after a much needed break from travelling (yes, travel bloggers get burned out too!), during which I’ll spend summer in Sardinia with my family and friends, I’ll finally head to this beautiful part of the world in October, thanks to some great deals I have been able to find through Falcon Holidays.
+So I’ve decided that after a much needed break from travelling (yes, travel bloggers get burned out too!), during which I’ll spend summer in Sardinia with my family and friends, I’ll finally head to this beautiful part of the world in October.

 My plan once I’m on my Lanzarote holidays is to explore the island, soak up the sun on the beaches, swim in the warm waters and take in the gorgeous landscapes.
 Basically, I’ll be making the most of my time to see all the Lanzarote attractions, such as the Cesar Manrique Foundation, where the home of the island’s favorite son artist and architect lived.
 As well as a creative genius, Manrique was a staunch believer in conserving the environment and nature was a fundamental element in his work.